 Hidradenitis suppurativa (HS) is an inflammatory condition of the hair follicle.
-Recurrent, inflamed nodules and cysts form in the armpits and groin.
+Inflamed nodules and cysts form in the armpits and groin.
 These may also be found under the breasts, and around the nipples and anus.
 Less commonly other areas of the body can be affected.

 HS is more common in women than in men.
-Other factors that increase your chances of getting HS include:
+Other factors that increase your chance of HS include: